Farama-Foundation/PettingZoo/README.md

 * classic: Environments for classical games that two humans play against each other (rock paper scissors, chess, Texas hold 'em poker, go, etc.)
 * gamma: Graphical games developed by us, in PyGame.
 All games are cooperative, and many pose features very challenging to reinforcement learning.
 * magent: A set of environments involving massive numbers of agents doing various tasks, originally from https://github.com/geek-ai/MAgent
-* mpe: 'Multi-agent Particle Enviroments', a set of simple nongraphical communication tasks created by OpenAI: https://github.com/openai/multiagent-particle-envs
+* mpe: 'Multi-agent Particle Environments', a set of simple nongraphical communication tasks created by OpenAI: https://github.com/openai/multiagent-particle-envs
 * robotics: A collection of 3D multi-agent robot environments, simulated with MuJoC
 * sisl: An eclectic collection of 3 games developed by SISL, originally from https://github.com/sisl/MADRL